alexandre-touret/api-first-workshop/docs/workshop.md

 Remove the ``jakarta.validation.constraints`` annotations such as ``@NotNull``

-Instead of returning a POJO, you will have now to return a ``Response`` object.
+Instead of returning a POJO, you will have now to return a ``jakarta.ws.rs.core.Response`` object.

 For instance: